Nordkuma/locationchanger/README.md

 osascript -e 'tell application "System Events" to set require password to wake of security preferences to true'
 ```

 You may also want to create a script that reverses those changes when you're at home, so you don't have to enter your password to unlock your computer.
-You can save this as `${HOME}/Library/Application Support/LocationChanger/Home` if your home's SSID is `Home` or you have manually configured the `Home` Location to be used for your home's Wi-Fi SSID.
-Alternatively, it could be saved to your default Location (`Automatic`, by default) if using the default location at home: `${HOME}/Library/Application Support/LocationChanger/Automatic`
+You can save this as `${HOME}/.locations/Scripts/Home` if your home's SSID is `Home` or you have manually configured the `Home` Location to be used for your home's Wi-Fi SSID.
+Alternatively, it could be saved to your default Location (`Automatic`, by default) if using the default Location at home: `${HOME}/.locations/Scripts/Automatic`

 ```bash
 #!/usr/bin/env bash